 The historic timber trade agreement was formally initialed in 2011 between the European Union (EU) and Government of Indonesia but is only now coming into legal effect.

 The VPA aims to verify the legal export of timber licensed from an Indonesian timber legality assurance system, known as the Sistem Verifikasi Legalitas Kayu (SVLK), and EU Customs authorities will prevent any unlicensed Indonesian products from entering EU markets.

-EIA has been at the forefront of efforts to combat the devastation of Indonesia’s forests by illegal logging for more than a decade, exposing the criminals involved, lobbying for legislative change and building the capacity of Indonesian civil society.
+EIA has been at the forefront of efforts to combat the devastation of Indonesia’s forests by illegal logging for more than a decade, exposing the criminals involved, advocating legislative change and building the capacity of Indonesian civil society.